juntang-zhuang/Adabelief-Optimizer/README.md

 ##### 7. Some experience with RNN
 I got some feedbacks on RNN on reddit discussion, here are a few tips:
-* The epsilon is suggested to set as a smaller value for RNN (e.g. 1e-12, 1e-14, 1e-16) though the default is 1e-8.
+* The epsilon is suggested to set as a smaller value for RNN (e.g. 1e-12, 1e-16).
 Please try different epsilon values, it varies from task to task.
 * I might confuse "gradient threshold" with "gradient clip" in previous readme, clarify below: <br>
   (1) By "gradient threshold" I refer to element-wise operation, which only takes values between a certain region [a,b].
 Values outside this region will be set as a and b respectively.<br>
   (2) By "gradient clip" I refer to the operation on a vector or tensor.
 Suppose X is a tensor, if ||X|| > thres, then X <- X/||X|| * thres.
 Take X as a vector, "gradient clip" shrinks the amplitude but keeps the direction.<br>